afbenevides/enumticket/README.md

 change values in data/config.py according to your needs.

 ## Todo
-- Add explanation in config.py file on what parameter does what and what are the acceptable values for each
+- Add explanations in config.py file on what parameter does what and what are the acceptable values for each
-- make different demo (raffle ticket with double number, concert ticket one number)
+- Make different demo (raffle ticket with double number, concert ticket one number)
-- put some image demo of done tickets
+- Add some image demo of done tickets